-The best way to see wildlife on the area is by canoe or kayak early in the morning or evening or by walking quietly along the Aucilla Sinks Trail or the trams accessed from Highway 98.
-Along the Wacissa, look for the prothonotary and yellow-throated warbler, black-crowned night heron, yellow-crowned night heron, nesting osprey, limpkin, and purple gallinule.
+The best way to see wildlife on the area is by canoe or kayak early in the morning or evening, or by walking quietly along the Aucilla Sinks Trail or the trams accessed from Highway 98.
+Along the Wacissa, look for the prothonotary and yellow-throated warbler, black-crowned night heron, yellow-crowned night heron, nesting osprey, limpkin and purple gallinule.
 The endangered wood stork is found in marshy areas and often feeds in ditches.
-Pine warblers are common in the pinelands, and Swainson's warbler, although uncommon, is sometimes seen in shrubby moist undergrowth.
+Pine warblers are common in the pinelands and the Swainson’s warbler, although uncommon, is sometimes seen in shrubby moist undergrowth.
 The hooded warbler is common in upland forests.

 Wildlife Spotlight: Limpkin

 Commonly seen poking around in the shallow water along the Wacissa for its favorite food the apple snail, the limpkin is a good indicator of water quality.
 A species of special concern in Florida, the limpkin finds food by both touch and sight, an easier task in clear water.
 Apple snails thrive on sawgrass and prefer specific water levels.
 Excessive water levels that result in blooms of non-native invasive plants are harmful to apple snails and in turn to limpkins.

 The limpkin's name is derived from its characteristic "limping" walk.
 Sometimes called the "crying bird," the limpkin has a loud wailing call often heard at night and on cloudy days and thought to resemble the sound of a human in distress.